autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 /detection/lidar_detector/objects

 **Performance**
-With default parameter settings，using robosense32 LiDAR, the CPU usage of PCU is about 40-50%.
+With default parameter settings，using Robosense 32 LiDAR, the CPU usage of PCU is about 40-50%.

 #### Depth Cluster